Cleanroom Best Practice – a User’s Guide

 Air filters remove particles from the air that can come from a variety of sources, such as personnel, equipment, and even the surrounding environment.
 These particles can become harmful contaminants if they find their way into the bioprocess workflow.

-HEPA (High Efficiency Particulate Air) filters are typically used in cleanrooms and are rated by IEST (the Institute of Environmental Sciences and Technology) to trap 99.97% of particulates 0.3 microns or larger.
+HEPA (High Efficiency Particulate Air) filters are typically used in cleanrooms and are rated by the IEST (Institute of Environmental Sciences and Technology) to trap 99.97% of particulates 0.3 microns or larger.

-Aligned with this – it’s an important part of cleanroom best practice to not interrupt laminar airflow.
+Aligned with this, it’s an important part of cleanroom best practice not to interrupt laminar airflow.
 This creates a flow of filtered air into a cleanroom in a specific direction, usually parallel to the work surfaces in the room.

 This airflow helps to remove particles that may have settled on surfaces or equipment and ensure that they travel out of the cleanroom, rather than floating around and settling elsewhere within it.